1.

 15.

-Bowett, A. Woods in British furniture-making, 1400-1900: an illustrated historical dictionary.
-(Oblong Creative, 2012).
+Bowett, A. Woods in British Furniture-Making, 1400-1900: An Illustrated Historical Dictionary.
+(Oblong Creative, Wetherby, 2012).

 16.

-Collard, F. Regency furniture.
-(Antique Collectors’ Club, 2000).
+Collard, F. Regency Furniture.
+(Antique Collectors’ Club, [Woodbridge, Suffolk, UK, 2000).

 17.

 Gilbert, C., Chippendale, T., & Christie, Manson and Woods (Firm).
-4: The Director: promotion, publication and revision. in The life and work of Thomas Chippendale (Studio Vista, 1978).
+4: The Director: promotion, publication and revision. in The life and work of Thomas Chippendale (Studio Vista, London, 1978).

 18.